Ethel Teare: Screen comedian

 Her first film appearances came in 1914.
 She performed in The Widow's Might, Fatty and the Shyster Lawyer, Tough Luck Smith, The Devil and Mrs. Walker, In Dutch, Through The Keyhole, and Love, Oil and Grease.

-Teare acted in Mack Sennett comedies during World War I. In Desperate Bud, the Plumber, a Kalem Company comedy, Teare was supported by Charles Dudley in the title role.
-Some Romance, also produced by Kalem, featured Teare and her mastiff.
-Kalem was a forerunner of Universal Pictures in Hollywood.
-These Ham and Bud comedies were directed by Sennett.
+Teare often acted in Mack Sennett comedies during World War I. In Desperate Dud, the Plumber, a Kalem Company produced comedy, Teare starred alongside Charles Dudley in the title role.
+Some Romance, also produced by Kalem, featured Teare and her mastiff (Kalem company was a forerunner of Universal Pictures in Hollywood).

-She also starred in films of her own for Kalem; then she went on team with Mack Swain in Kalem productions, beginning with Thirst (1917).
+She also starred in films of her own for Kalem, teaming with Mack Swain in Thirst (1917).

 Teare continued in motion pictures until the mid-1920s.
 One of her final roles was in Antony and Cleopatra (1924), a comedy short directed by Bryan Foy.
 Other roles of note include Hold Me Tight (1920), Skirts (1921), Please Be Careful (1922), Columbus and Isabella (1924), and A Woman Who Sinned (1924).